esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 following:

 - Structured Grids composed of a single logically rectangular patch
-- Unstructured Meshes composed of hexahedrons (e.g. cubes) and tetrahedrals
+- Unstructured Meshes composed of hexahedrons (e.g. cubes) and tetrahedrons
 - A set of disconnected points (LocStream)

 Restrictions: